-Tit-for-tat: county mayor vetoes 1 resolution, proposes 2 more - Claiborne Progress
+Tit-for-tat: County mayor vetoes 1 resolution, proposes 2 more - Claiborne Progress

-“Since two streams of thought have converged, which can now have the possibility of convoluting the desired outcomes of both it is necessary to separate them, and that is the sole reason for me administering my power of veto upon resolution 2019-091,” reads a portion of the explanation letter, drafted by Brooks.
+“Since two streams of thought have converged, which can now have the possibility of convoluting the desired outcomes of both, it is necessary to separate them.
+That is the sole reason for me administering my power of veto upon resolution 2019-091,” reads a portion of the explanation letter, drafted by Brooks.

 Brooks states in the letter that he felt it “best to amend” the actual road department wheel tax resolution, adopted in 2015, rather than let stand a second one with new requirements.